tranek/vtex_c2tga/readme.md

 Converts Compiled Valve Texture (.vtex_c) files to Targa (.tga) files.

+### Notes

+ * Only handles vtex files encoded in DXT1, DXT5/DXT5_nm, and RGBA as those are the only formats used by Dota2 so far.

 ### Dependencies

- * [ImageMagick] (http://www.imagemagick.org/) For reading DXT1/DXT5 images and writing .tga files.
+ * [ImageMagick] (http://www.imagemagick.org/) For reading DXT1/DXT5/RGBA images and writing .tga files.

 ### Compiling